Jasleen08/Jasleen08.github.io/README.md

-# Jasleen08.github.io is to show and inform you about education gender gap around the world.
+# Jasleen08.github.io is to show and inform you about the gender gap in education around the world.
 In this website you can find resources to help with gender gap in education such as funds, donations, and blogs.
 Spread awareness about this issue!